uklotzde/gigtag/README.md

 ### Facet

-The same content rules that apply to _labels_ als apply to _facets_.
+The same content rules that apply to _labels_ also apply to _facets_.

 Facets serve a different semantic purpose than labels.
 They are used for categorizing, namespacing or grouping a set of labels or for defining the